MarcoBonato2007/MarcoBonato2007/README.md

 <img src="https://upload.wikimedia.org/wikipedia/fr/3/38/Logo_Ajin_ja.png" width="200" align="right">

 I'm (at the time of making this) a 16-year Italian old teenager.
-I love mathematics and I enjoy computer programming, and I am pursuing a career in machine learning.
+I love mathematics and I enjoy computer programming and theory.
 ## Skills and qualifications

-- I qualified for the [OUCC](https://www.bebras.uk/index.php?action=content&id=42) (Oxford University Computing Challenge)
+- I qualified for the [OUCC](https://www.bebras.uk/index.php?action=content&id=42) (Oxford University Computing Challenge) and made it to ...
 - Please view my algorithmic problem-solving work on [Codeforces page](https://codeforces.com/profile/marcobonato)
 - I am willing and able to learn new skills and frameworks (e.g. Pytorch)
 - Full proficiency in Python